djq99/ReceptorMarkerBackend/README.md

 * [Local Development][ld] - general info about local development, common commands

-If you are going to do develop any analyses for ReceptorMarker you should check out the Wiki.
+If you are going to develop any analyses for ReceptorMarker you should check out the Wiki links above.

 [bas]: https://github.com/nsh87/ReceptorMarkerFrontend/wiki/Backend-(Analytical)-Server
 [raa]: https://github.com/nsh87/ReceptorMarkerFrontend/wiki/Running-an-Analysis-on-the-Analytical-Server